M. Couns.; B. Bus. (HRM); G. Dip.

 with Children, and Transpersonal Psychology.
 She has written and conducted

-counselling training programs for students in Singapore, Malaysia, New Zealand
+counselling training programs for students in Singapore, Malaysia, the Czech Republic, New Zealand

 and around Australia.